Oscar-Ivs/mintkit-hub/README.md

 Testing for MintKit Hub will be a mix of:

-- **Manual testing** of all core user flows (registration, login, storefront management, subscriptions, trial logic, and access to the external MintKit app).
+- **Manual testing** of core web-based user flows (account access, storefront management, dashboard visibility, and subscription state indicators).
 - **Form and validation checks** to ensure invalid input is handled gracefully with clear error messages.
 - **Access control checks** to confirm that only authorised users can access the dashboard and management pages, while public storefronts remain visible to everyone.
 - **(Optional) Automated tests** for critical views, forms, and models if time allows.

-A separate document `docs/TESTING.md` will contain full test cases, step-by-step procedures, and results (including screenshots if needed).
-This section in the README stays as a high-level summary.
+Detailed testing evidence, including Lighthouse audit reports and documented findings, is included directly in this README and supported by PDF reports stored in `docs/testing/lighthouse/`.

+If more granular test case documentation is required in future iterations, it may be expanded into a separate testing document.

 ---